-Start test prep by taking a diagnostic exam to test your skills and knowledge from home.
-Having extra time to tackle these exams is a real silver lining!
+Having extra time to tackle standardized exams is a real silver lining!
 If you're at the start of your test prep journey, we can send you a diagnostic test to do from home.
-Just email back the bubble sheet so we can grade it and analyze the results as if you had done the diagnostic test with us at the test prep center.
+Just sent us back the bubble sheet and we will grade it and analyze the results as if you had done the mock test with us at the test prep center.
 And if you've already started studying, continue doing about 2 mock tests per month to keep practicing what you've learned and learning from your mistakes.
 Remember that "perfect practice makes perfect."
 It's important to go over your mistakes (with or without a tutor) to understand why you got a particular question wrong and how to get it right in the future, so you're not practicing making the same mistakes over and over again.

 We're happy to send you any number of mock tests to take at home, along with proctoring instructions.
-You can even have a family member act as a proctor and help with timing.
-Drop us a line to order that test via email!
+You can even have a a family member act as a proctor and help with timing.
+Drop us a line to order that test via emails!

 7. Move your school club online – or start a new one!